Home > Services > e-Invoice System in 2024

 • Providers of services related to admission to multiplex screen cinematograph film exhibitions.

-The exemption from e-invoicing is with respect to the entity but not w.r.t the nature of supply/transaction.
+The exemption from e-invoicing is for the entity but not concerning the nature of the supply/transaction.

-Registered businesses with an aggregate annual turnover exceeding the specified threshold must generate e-Invoices for the following documents in respect of B2B Supplies and Exports –
+Registered businesses with an aggregate annual turnover exceeding the specified threshold must generate e-nvoices under the e invoice system for the following documents in respect of B2B Supplies and Exports –

 Taxable Invoices